ccdxc/sw/venice/ui/docs/help/authpolicy.md

 ---
 # Authentication Policy

-An authentication policy provides authentication to verify the identity of an entity (person or device) accessing Venice platform.
+An authentication policy provides authentication to verify the identity of an entity (person or device) accessing PSM platform.
 The authentication is based on the user ID and password combination provided by the entity trying to gain access.

 Authentication can be performed by